otsembo/TaskTrain/README.md

     ```
     cd TaskTrain
     ```
-* To interact with the front-end part of the application, navigate to the `webapp` folder
+* To interact with the front-end part of the application, navigate to the `client` folder
     ```
     cd client
     ```